Linguapress

 Verbs of enablement and obligation, or causative verbs, often cause problems for students.
 In English, they have some rather peculiar structures that may not correspond to structures in your own language.
 Here are the basic rules, to help you master these important verbs.

-1. Verbs of obligation and permission:
+1. Verbs of obligation or authority :

-allow, ask, authorise, instruct, invite, leave, oblige, permit, require, tell, want, etc.:
+allow, ask, authorise, instruct, invite, leave, oblige, permit, require, tell, want etc

 After these verbs, the second verb is in the infinitive with to.